 Platt was internationally famous for country houses, including several in Cornish, N.H. – he summered at the artist colony there with Maxfield Parrish and Augustus Saint-Gaudens.
 A visit to the lovely Saint-Gaudens National Historic Site is worthwhile and can be made as a day trip from Manchester.
 You can access the website for the Gardens by clicking Saint-Gaudens.

 Beginning in 1906, Platt received commissions from the estate of Vincent Astor.
-In 1907 he designed a townhouse for Sara Delano Roosevelt in New York City, and in 1912 a grand country estate for Edith Rockefeller McCormick in Lake Forest, Illinois.
+In 1907 he designed a double townhouse for Sara Delano Roosevelt at 47-49 East 65th Street, New York City (now the Roosevelt House, a part of Hunter College of the City University of New York -- see photos of entry and commemorative plaque below right), and in 1912 a grand country estate for Edith Rockefeller McCormick in Lake Forest, Illinois.
 Other commissions include the Leader-News Building in Cleveland, Ohio (1912), the Smithsonian Institution's Freer Gallery of Art (designed in 1913 and opened in 1923) in Washington, D.C. – the first of Platt's nine museum commissions – and the campuses of the University of Illinois at Urbana-Champaign (1927), Connecticut College in New London, Connecticut, Deerfield Academy, and Phillips Academy in Andover, Massachusetts.

 Platt designed nine museums throughout the United States, including the Freer Gallery (see above), the Lyman Allyn Art Museum in New London, CT, and the Lyme Association Art Gallery in Old Lyme, CT.
 He designed residences and landscapes for the rich and famous of his era.
 The plaque pictured on the right describes the townhouses that Platt designed for Sara Roosevelt and for Franklin and Eleanor Roosevelt at 47-49 East 65th Street on Manhattan's Upper East Side (now a part of Hunter College).
 Click each image for a larger view.